RENEE MONTAGNE, HOST:

 At this point, energizing the GOP base is probably far more important to Romney than trying to win votes from African-Americans.
 But the appearance also allows him to say his campaign is reaching out to diverse groups.
 And if the speech itself led to some awkward moments inside the convention hall, Romney, speaking on Fox News last night, seemed very pleased.
 He said he expected to get booed.

 ROMNEY: But, you know, I'm going to give the same message to the NAACP that I give across the country; which is that ObamaCare is killing jobs.
 And if jobs is the priority, then we're going to have to replace ObamaCare with something that actually holds down health care costs.

 GONYEA: The NAACP convention concludes today when the delegates get a much different take on the health care law.
 And no doubt some strong reaction to Romney's remarks, in a speech from Vice President Joe Biden.

 Don Gonyea, NPR News, Houston.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.